 What About Heirloom Tomatoes?

 Sure, you can grow heirlooms!
-Just keep in mind that because mosty don’t have all those extra letters after their name, you’ll not know right off the bat what kind of resistance a variety has.
+Just keep in mind that because they since they don’t have all those extra letters after their name, you’ll not know right off the bat what kind of resistance a variety has.
 You’ll need to be more on the lookout for any problems.
-So that means make sure your plants have plenty of air circulation (without being too windy), mulch the soil and consider growing in containers if you have a problem with nematodes.
+Make sure your plants have plenty of air circulation (without being too windy), mulch the soil and consider growing in containers if you have a problem with nematodes.
 Oh, and don’t splash water on the plants when watering.

 Where I live in South Florida, I try to grow most of my heirloom tomatoes on the “shoulders” of the season.
-In other words, I do my best to avoid having the fruit trying to set between mid-July and the end of August, when it’s the hottest.
+In other words, I do my best to avoid having the fruit trying to set between mid-July and mid-August, when it’s the hottest.
 This may mean starting the seeds earlier than normal so I can get the seedling plants outside at the first possible moment.
-It also means that I plant seeds around the 4th of July so I can grow them in the fall!